silverstripe/cwp/docs/en/developer.md

 When the user requests a PDF of the page, the page is exported as HTML by SilverStripe and then passed along to `wkhtmltopdf` which generates a PDF of the HTML.
-The PDF is then stored in `assets/_generated_pdfs` and subsequent requests for that page are served directly from the assets.
+The PDF is then stored in `assets/_generated_pdfs` and subsequent requests for that PDF are served directly from the assets.

 Whenever a CMS user publishes or unpublishes a page, the cached PDF file stored for that page in `assets/_generated_pdfs` is deleted.
 This means that the user is either forced to download a newly generated PDF, or in